Frequently Asked Questions

 What is a reaffirmation agreement?

 An agreement by a chapter 7 debtor to continue paying a dischargeable debt (such as an auto loan) after the bankruptcy, usually for the purpose of keeping collateral (i.e. the car) that would otherwise be subject to repossession.
-Form B-240AB
+Please see our Procedures Manual

 How do I obtain a refund of filing fee?

 Request for refunds must be in the form of a motion and must be filed with the Court, either electronically or in writing.
-If submitted in writing by mail, the mailing address is: United States Bankruptcy Court, 46 East Ohio Street, Room 116, Indianapolis IN 46204 and if submitted in writing by person, the physical address is: 46 East Ohio Street, Room 116, Indianapolis, IN 46204.
+If submitted in writing by mail or in person, the mailing address is: 46 East Ohio Street, Room 116, Indianapolis, IN 46204.

 Upon receipt of the motion, the order will be routed to the appropriate judge.
 If the refund is approved by the judge, a check will be mailed to the requestor, or a credit will be issued to the credit card account if the fee was paid by credit card.